XORGanon/cards/README.md

 ### To edit
 To edit, add, expand, ... new or existing "cards," simply open the [cards](https://github.com/XORGanon/cards/edit/main/cards) file, do what you desire, and commit your changes when you're done.

-#### Editing conventions
-When editing, adding, expanding, ..., please keep to these few but vital conventions to keep the renderer working:
+While doing so, please mind to keep these few but vital **syntax conventions** so that the renderer will keep working:

 ##### Entry schematic:
     # <TITLE>